Lupinus flavoculatus A.Heller

 It is grown as an annual plant, so it has no USDA hardiness zone.

 How to Grow and Care

-Lupines need neutral to slightly acidic soil, although they can grow in very acidic soil conditions.
+Lupines need neutral to slightly acidic soil, although they can grow in very acidic soil conditi ns.
 Lupines don't need rich loam, but it's important to grow the plants in very well-draining soil to avoid root rot.
-Sandy soil conditions and poor rocky soil promote the growth of the Lupine's deep tap root.
+Sandy soil conditions and poor, rocky soil promote the growth of the Lupine's deep taproot.

 Starting Lupines from seed is an economical way to get a showy flower garden the following season.

-The seed coat is tough, and seeds have a better germination rate if you nick the seed coat or soak them in water overnight.
-Plant them about 0.25 inch (6.5 mm) deep outdoors in a permanent area that receives full sun, as they do not transplant well due to their long tap root.
+The seed coat is tough, and seeds have a better germination rate if you nick the seed coat or soak them in water overnight ht.
+Plant them about 0.25 inches (6.5 mm) deep outdoors in a permanent area that receives full sun, as they do not transplant well due to their long taproot.
 Expect germination in 14 to 30 days.

-It is endemic to California and Nevada, in mountains and plateaus of the Mojave Desert, and in the Inyo Mountains and White Mountains.
+This species is endemic to California and Nevada, in mountains and plateaus of the Mojave Desert, the Inyo Mountains, and the White Mountains.

 - Back to genus Lupinus

 - Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin